FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/data-formats.rst

 helyOS-native Sensor Data Format
 --------------------------------
-The sensor data returned from agent can have any format.
-The information is published in a rabbitMQ topic, and helyOS forwards the data to user clients via WebSocket.
-Therefore, the user interface must parse the sensor values.
+The sensor data returned from an agent can have any format.
+The information is published in a RabbitMQ topic, and helyOS forwards the data to user clients via WebSocket.
+Therefore, the user interface must be aligned with the information and parse the sensor values.

-However, if you wish the sensor values to be also visualized on the helyOS Admin dashboard, then you must use the following format:
+However, if you wish the sensor values to also be visualized on the helyOS admin dashboard, then you must use the following format:

 .. figure:: ./img/sensor-data-format.png
     :align: center